directeye/docsy/content/en/docs/engoo_photos/intermediate/lesson43.md

 {{<card header="**2nd script**">}}
-In the previous video, I talked about the girl drawing. <br/>
+In the previous video, I talked about the girl who is drawing.<br/>
 Now, I’d like to share my thoughts on drawing.<br/>
 <br/>
 Personally, I'm quite envious of people who can easily draw whatever they imagine. <br/>
 When I try to draw something, I don't think anyone would be able to tell what it's supposed to be.<br/>
 If I had loved drawing from such a young age, perhaps I would have become skilled at it too. <br/>
 But these days, I think it’s amazing that we can describe what we want to draw in words and have AI create illustrations beyond our imagination.<br/>
-It’s really a convenient era we live in.<br/>
+This is really a convenient era to live in.<br/>
 <br/>
-(105 words)
+(108 words)
 {{</card>}}